-In many states variable products are excluded from the definition of security.
+The Drafting Committee recognized that the decision whether to exclude variable annuities from the definition of security will be made on a state-by-state basis.
 Those states which intend to exclude variable products from the definition of security should add the words "or variable" to Section 102(28)(B) so that it will read:

 (B) The term does not include an insurance or endowment policy or annuity contract under which an insurance company promises to pay a fixed or variable sum of money either in a lump sum or periodically for life or other specified period.
+In the view of the American Council of Life Insurers: